Nexmo/nexmo-developer/_tutorials/en/voice-api/create-vonage-application.md

 ### How to create a Voice application using the Nexmo CLI

-To create your application using the Nexmo CLI, enter the following command into the shell replacing `NGROK_HOST_NAME` with the ngrok host that you got when you setup ngrok:
+To create your application using the Nexmo CLI, enter the following command into the shell replacing `NGROK_HOST_NAME` with the ngrok host that you got when you set up ngrok:

 ``` shell
 nexmo app:create "AspNetTestApp" http://NGROK_HOST_NAME/webhooks/answer http://NGROK_HOST_NAME/webhooks/events
 ```

-This creates a Nexmo application with a voice [capability](/application/overview#capabilities), with the webhook URLs configured as specified, and generate a private key file `private.key` - save this private key.
-Take note of the application ID produced as well.
-Use the application ID along with your Vonage Virtual number to run the following command.
+This command creates a Vonage Application with Voice [capability](/application/overview#capabilities).
+It  configures the Application with your answer and event webhook URLs and generates a private key file `private.key`, which you should save in your project directory.

+The command returns a unique Application ID.
+Use this Application ID to link your Vonage virtual number to your Application by executing the following:

 ```shell
 nexmo link:app VONAGE_NUMBER APPLICATION_ID